-A major research university, Emory offers a wealth of expertise in the social, natural, health, and management sciences.
-Emory MDP students take courses in the Rollins School of Public Health (ranked 7th in the US), in the Goizueta School of Business (ranked 20th in the US), and from distinguished faculty in the departments of social sciences and environmental studies of Emory College.
-The Law School provides training in human rights related issues, rule of law and conflict resolution.
-The Candler School of Theology offers training in ethics and equity issues, interfaith relations, and peace building.
+MDP students take courses in top-ranked schools of Emory University, such as the Rollins School of Public Health and the Goizueta School of Business, as well as in the departments of social environmental sciences of Emory College.
+Emory Law School provides training in human rights related issues and the Candler School of Theology offers training in ethics and equity, interfaith relations, and peace building.